 counseling, HIV counseling, Men’s issues, hypnosis, and grief therapy.
 Mr. Lafrenz has a psychodynamic basis to his understanding of client’s issues and needs.
 He has

-Ashlie received her Master’s degree in Counselor Education from the University of Wisconsin-Whitewater in May 2017.
+Ashlie received her Master’s degree in Clinical Mental Health Counseling from the University of Wisconsin-Whitewater in May 2017.
 She meets her clients with a compassionate, nonjudgmental disposition and admires the strides (large and small) clients take as they engage in counseling.

-Ashlie has experience working with children, adolescents and adults in individual and group settings.
-She works with individuals who present with various, diverse concerns which may include anxiety/depressive symptoms, relationship conflicts, substance abuse, grief/loss experiences and other life transitions that lead to feelings of hopelessness and
+Ashlie has experience working with adolescents and adults individually.
+She works with individuals who present with various, diverse concerns which may include anxiety/depressive symptoms, relationship conflicts, substance abuse, grief/loss experiences and other life transitions that lead to feelings of hopelessness and discouragement.

 8:00 am-7:00 pm